Teaching

 - Analysis 4 (complex analysis, differential equations), summer semester.

-- Analysis for the teaching profession (complex analysis, integration theory, differential equations), summer semester.
+- Analysis for B.Ed. (complex analysis, integration theory, differential equations), summer semester.

 - Functional analysis (theory of infinite-dimensional normed vector spaces and continuous linear operators), winter semester.